Last Updated: 04/05/2026

 Coloration: White, Cream, and/or Brown

 Biology: Caphex appeared fairly similar to Humans, with some slightly more feline or even simian traits, especially when looking at the concept art that inspired their finalized design.
-They had pale white skin, glassy, black eyes, large foreheads, straight noses, very prominent cheekbones, and a downturned mouth.
+They had pale white skin, glassy, black eyes, large foreheads, straight nose ridges, very prominent cheekbones, and a downturned mouth.
 Their whole body was also covered with a thin layer of fuzzy white fur, although it was thin enough that their skin is still visible.
 Their hair came down and met on their cheekbones, creating very long and pointy “sideburns,” present on both males and females.
 The hair of young Caphex could be dark brown or cream, turning solid white with age, and they had the ability to grow a mustache or beard-like facial hair growth as well.

 Continuity: Caphex were released alongside the Canon film Star Wars Episode IX: The Rise of Skywalker, relegating them to the current Star Wars continuity.